Attainment goals for the nation’s future language learners

 - Take advantage of your language experience from high school or your transfer institution:

 - Most students who have previously studied a language can use that experience to start higher than the 101-level.
-Find out more about the language placement tests.
+Find out more about the language placement evaluation.

 - Skipping ahead in your language study saves you not just time, but thousands of dollars in tuition (and books!).